 Cossack defection to the German Army

-The German attack on the Eastern Front during Operation Barbarossa in June 1941 resulted in an estimated 4 million Red Army soldiers being taken prisoner.
+The German attack on the Eastern Front during Operation Barbarossa in June 1941 resulted in an estimated four million Red Army soldiers being taken prisoner.
 By August 1941, 70,000 Cossacks had switched sides, along with other Soviet citizens, with another 50,000 joining them by October 1942.

-While German leaders initially showed little interest in having the Cossacks fight on the Eastern Front, two felt they could be useful: Reich Minister Alfred Rosenberg and cavalry officer Helmuth von Pannwitz.
-Pannwitz was aware of the Cossacks’ struggles in Russia and felt he could use their hatred of Stalin to the German Army’s advantage.
+While German leaders initially showed little interest in having the Cossacks fight on the Eastern Front, two felt they could be useful: Reich Minister Alfred Rosenberg and cavalry officer Helmuth von Pannwitz. von Pannwitz was aware of the Cossacks’ struggles in Russia and felt he could use their hatred of Stalin to the German Army’s advantage.